atkuzmanov/notification-system-kafka-2020/notification-sending-system/ANALYSIS_V1.0.md

  - System Design Diagram
  - Further development
     - Swagger
+    - More resilience and availability through adding queue technologies both inbound and outbound, such as:
         - Kafka
         - AWS SNS + SQS
         - JMS
         - RabbitMQ

 ***All of the outlined requirements above are subject to change and will be considered based on importance and time constraints.***